Amiro30/RankTracker/README.md

 ```
 cd clientapp.client
 npm install
-npm run dev
+npm run dev (if went wrong, can change port in vite.config.js - port: 3000, instead of 54211)
 ```
 go to  http://localhost:54211/

-Database & Persistence
+## Database & Persistence
-This app uses Entity Framework Core with SQL Server Express LocalDB (or your default SQL Server instance).
+This app uses Entity Framework Core with SQL Server Express LocalDB.

 The schema is created using migrations, and the initial migration has already been committed to the repository.

-Applying the Migration
+**Applying the Migration**

-If the database doesn't exist, it will be created automatically when the application starts.
+**If the database doesn't exist, it will be created automatically when the application starts.**

 Alternatively, to apply the migration manually:
 ```